philipwhen/CompanyList/Lich_Amnesia's application/esri.md

 Like new technologies, want to try and create new things.
 Do research in new technologies.
 But when want to do something, can dive into it and try to do best.

 3 Why ESRI?
 Biggest company in GIS.
-Data visulization is beautiful.
+Data visulization is interesting.
 Has a lot of data. how to use the data.
 Structured data is easy to use.
 But in future, people must do research and focus on map/graph data, which is hard to get information.
+In the future more and more things will be interacted with data/ especially map data.
+Big data. crime map.

 4. Will you need Visa in future to work in the company?
 Yeah, intern will not need.
 But full time I need H1B